frw-community/FRW-Free-Web/apps/chrome-extension/README.md

 ## Browser Compatibility

-- ✅ Chrome 88+
+- Chrome 88+
-- ✅ Edge 88+
+- Edge 88+
-- ✅ Brave 1.20+
+- Brave 1.20+
-- ✅ Opera 74+
+- Opera 74+
-- ✅ Any Chromium-based browser with Manifest V3 support
+- Any Chromium-based browser with Manifest V3 support

 ## Contributing

-### Adding Features

-1. Create feature branch: `git checkout -b feature/my-feature`
-2. Write code with tests
-3. Run `npm test` and `npm run lint`
-4. Submit pull request

-### Reporting Bugs

-Open an issue with:
+Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+For bug reports, include:
-- Browser version
+- Browser and extension version
-- Extension version
 - Steps to reproduce
 - Console logs